 Toddler tantrums.
 It happens to all of us.
-That moment when your toddler “loses it” in public.
+That moment when your toddler completely “loses it”.
 You feel frustrated, embarrassed and totally at a loss to know what to do.

 Your toddler is expressing some really big feelings here.
 They’ve probably been sending out signals for a while, but in your need to focus on other tasks, its easy to miss them.
 Suddenly, seemingly out of nowhere, you have a toddler lying on the floor, kicking and screaming.